facile-it/facile-it.github.io/content/blog/eng/v-protetto14-4-2023.md

 # Venerdì Protetto 14/4/2023

-Here you can find the talks held on Friday, April 14, 2023.
+This page contains the abstracts of the talks held during the Venerdì Protetto on April 14, 2023.

-To learn about the event and browse the library of talks and speakers, go to [Venerdì Protetto](https://engineering.facile.it/blog/eng/venerdì-protetto/).

 ## Backstage